 A workforce with the right skills, experience and training is one of the industry's most basic needs.
 We invest a great deal of resources developing the skills of our employees.

-During 2011, we invested $79 million (2.2% of total employee costs) in direct training activities, and supported more than 3,122 bursars, apprentices, graduates and other trainees.
+During 2013, we invested $104 million, (2% of total employee costs) in direct training activities, and supported almost 3,000 bursars, apprentices, graduates and other trainees.

 Back to top